Weevarv2.0

 POpen the Prompt tray

-UUndo the last move
+UUndo the last change

-RRedo the last move
+RRedo the last change

 DDelete all session changes and clear selection